 |available module versions|

-PH9027 is a semester module in German or English language at Bachelor’s level which is offered in winter semester.
+PH9027 is a semester module in English language at Bachelor’s level which is offered in winter semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 |150 h||45 h||5 CP|

 Responsible coordinator of the module PH9027 is Gregor Koblmüller.

 The lecture focuses on various methods of nanofabrication (optical, electron beam lithography, focused ion beam) and newer emerging techni¬ques (x-ray lithography, nanoimprint, etc.).
 In particular the physical principles are discussed and limitations for the various methods given.
 Various synthesis and crystal growth methods for advanced semiconductor nanostructures will be further introduced such as chemical and physical vapor phase epitaxial techniques (MOVPE, MBE, etc.) and the physical growth principles of 0D,1D, and 2D materials highlighted.
 Examples will be given where these low-dimensional nanostructures are implemented into cutting-edge technological applications.
 The second part of this lecture deals with specific nanoanalytical methods required for characterization of structural, surface and atomic properties of nanofabricated and synthesized materials.
 These include electron microscopy, surface analytical methods, ion beam analytical techniques, x-ray techniques, and some new sophisticated techniques, such as atom probe tomography, etc.

 After successful participation and engagement in the lecture "Material Modelling" students will have gained:

 - basic knowledge in nanofabrication and analysis of mainly semiconductor-based devices,